 Conclusion

 Dividing whole numbers by mixed numbers is a fundamental skill with practical applications in various aspects of life.
-By understanding the steps involved—converting mixed numbers to improper fractions, finding reciprocals, and performing multiplication—you can confidently tackle division problems.
+Now, by understanding the steps involved—converting mixed numbers to improper fractions, finding reciprocals, and performing multiplication—you can confidently tackle division problems.
 Regular practice, understanding the underlying concepts, and applying your knowledge to real-world scenarios will further enhance your skills.